rvandewater/YAIB/README.md

 For the purposes of getting started right away, we include the eICU and MIMIC-III demo datasets in our repository.

+The following repositories may be relevant for you as well:
+- [YAIB-cohorts](https://github.com/rvandewater/YAIB-cohorts): Cohort generation for YAIB.
+- [YAIB-models](https://github.com/rvandewater/YAIB-models): Pretrained models for YAIB.
+- [ReciPys](https://github.com/rvandewater/ReciPys): Preprocessing package for YAIB pipelines.

 ## Paper

 To reproduce the benchmarks in our paper, we refer to: the [ML reproducibility document](PAPER.md).
 If you use this code in your research, please cite the following publication: